ristea/spel-audio/README.md

-#  Self-paced ensemble learning for speech and audio classification
+#  Self-paced ensemble learning for speech and audio classification (Official implementation) - INTERSPEECH 2021

 We propose a self-paced ensemble learning scheme in which models learn from each other over several iterations.
 During the self-paced learning process based on pseudo-labeling, in addition to improving the individual models,